Pray for the Church. Pray for the bishops.

 Given the continuing issues with the German bishops desiring to water down both the Gospel and Tradition, it would seem they see “ideal” as being a mostly unattainable goal primarily reserved for those who have the faith and goodwill of saints, but not anything more than an an example and a slim hope for most Christians.

-Naturally, we often hold up ideals as inspirations for motivation, but not as something we can have hope to attain.
-However, many see ideals as only that.
+Naturally, we often hold up ideals as inspirations for motivation, but not as something we can have any hope of attaining.
+However, many see ideals as only that and no more.
 Is this how God sees ideals?
 Or, perhaps a better question, does God see His commandments as ideals at all, or as requirements?
 Are we called to try to be holy while believing it’s actually impossible to do so, and also that God doesn’t really care all that much anyway, nor will He truly hold us accountable?
 Or are we to be holy?

 Consider this passage from Deuteronomy 30: 11-20